MikeWyrick/ab-test/README.md

 - Jupyter Notebook

 # Wrangling:
--remove duplicates or records with missing
+- remove duplicates or records with missing
 - correct rows where the landing_page and group columns don't align

 # Analysis: